 Step Four: Show Them How To Bait and Cast

 By now, the child is going to be pretty restless.
 Gain their attention back by showing them how to bait a hook and cast their line.
 Again, safety is of the essence when it comes to baiting a hook.
 Be sure to communicate that to the child.
-This can be easier when you select fishing poles for kids Finally, let them cast for the first time!
+This can be easier when you select something like Dora fishing poles.
+Finally, let them cast for the first time!
 They will be hooked.

 Now that you’ve taken the necessary steps, exercise patience.
 Know that the child may not enjoy waiting very long for a bite.
 And most of all…have fun out there!